ayan-b/Linear-Search/README.md

 ## About Linear Search
 Linear search is a very simple search algorithm.
 In this type of search, a sequential search is made over all items one by one.
 Every item is checked and if a match is found then that particular item is returned, otherwise the search continues till the end of the data collection.
+## more about it
+- linear search or sequential search is a method for finding a target value within a list.
+It sequentially checks each element of the list for the target value until a match is found or until all the elements have been searched.

 ![Animation](https://www.tutorialspoint.com/data_structures_algorithms/images/linear_search.gif)